robenkleene/design-references/houdini/houdini-gui.md

 ## Background Color

+- `D` Bring up `Display Options` (also under the menu in the upper right of the view port)
+- Set the theme under `Display Options > Background > Color Scheme`
-The default is a blue gradient, this is the "Light" color scheme.
+- The default is a blue gradient, this is the "Light" color scheme.
 The black background is the "Dark" color scheme.

-Set the theme under "Display Options > Background > Color Scheme"